 Want to listen in?
 You can find PRI audio and digital content on the radio, on the web, and on your mobile devices.
 PRI shows are heard on almost 900 public radio affiliate stations by 9.6 million people (Arbitron, Fall 2013).
-On Sirius XM Satellite Radio and various forms of digital media, millions are able to read PRI articles, listen to PRI audio, and interact with us on websites, streams, in iTunes, on our iPhone and Android apps, and on Youtube, Facebook, Twitter, and Tumblr.
-PRI content can also be found in apps like Flipboard.
+Through various forms of digital media, millions are able to read PRI articles, listen to PRI audio, and interact with us on websites, streams, in iTunes, on our iPhone and Android apps, and on Youtube, Facebook, and Twitter.
+PRI content can also be found in apps like Flipboard and Apple News.
 We are constantly working to make our content easily accessible, so that our viewers and listeners can listen in and connect with us on our mission to expand knowledge and explore world topics, whenever and wherever they want.

 PRI distributes more than 280 hours of weekly content that includes a wide variety of news, entertainment and classical offerings that contribute to our goal of expanding American understanding of global issues.
 Take a peek at some of PRI's most recognized, award-winning programs and services:

 |As It Happens||Canadian Broadcasting Corporation (CBC)|